Ultimate legs: As a defence against predators

-In many species, ultimate legs are used in warning postures to scare of predators.
+In many species, ultimate legs are used in warning postures to scare off predators.
 The ultimate legs are raised, splayed, and sometimes waved back and forth.
 The presence of spines on the ultimate legs of some species also serves a defensive role- as Lewis & Kronmüller (2015) put it, "a predator approaching from behind would come into contact with a battery of spines."